-Justice Dept. Intervenes To Take Over Trump's Defense In Defamation Lawsuit
+Justice Department Intervenes To Take Over Trump's Defense In Defamation Lawsuit

 My attorney, @kaplanrobbie, and I are happy to TAKE THEM ALL ON! @realDonaldTrump https://t.co/rAmKnqpo5s

-Addressing the president, Carroll said she is "ready.
-So is every woman who has ever been silenced!
+Addressing the president, Carroll said she is "ready!
+So is every woman who has ever been silenced!"

 "BRING IT!"